Basic concepts: Map, Floors, Coordinates

 Key differences to Prison Architect

-• There is no multi-level in Prison Architect at all.
+- There is no multi-level in Prison Architect at all.
+Penal Engineer, in opposite, encourages building complex prison architectures with galleys, bridges, tunnels, dungeons.